-Christmas Trees at the Covered Bridge - Christmas trees-you
+Covered Bridge Ranch - Christmas trees-you choose and you

-choose and you cut, Living Christmas trees (to plant later), Christmas
+cut, Precut Christmas trees, Living Christmas trees (to plant later),

-wreaths, Christmas boughs, garlands, Christmas decorations, tree shaking
+Christmas wreaths, Christmas boughs, garlands, tree shaking provided,

-provided, trees baled, saws provided, winter hay rides, bonfires, free
+trees baled, saws provided, winter hay rides, Christmas event or

 Christmas tree varieties:

-You-Choose and You-Cut varieties: Austrian Pine, Black Hills Spruce, Canaan Fir, Colorado Blue Spruce, Douglas Fir, Norway Spruce, Scotch Pine, White Fir (Concolor Fir), White Pine.
+U-Choose and Cut varieties: Austrian Pine, Black Hills Spruce, Colorado Blue Spruce, Douglas Fir, Fraser Fir, Norway Spruce, Scotch Pine, White Fir (Concolor Fir), White Pine.

 Living, rooted tree varieties: Colorado Blue Spruce.

 (UPDATED: September 09, 2016) (UPDATED: November 15, 2012)